kurtosis-tech/kurtosis/README.md

 - Interaction with a running multi container environment
   - Kurtosis allows you to run on-box CLI commands within containers
   - Kurtosis allows you to send REST requests to containers
-- Debugging of multi container environment
+- Observation of multi container environment
   - Kurtosis provides easy access to logs of a given service

 ---